 For optimum performance of the assay follow the directions given in this document for the analyzer concerned.
 Refer to the appropriate operator's manual for analyzer-specific assay instructions.

 Resuspension of the microparticles takes place automatically prior to use.
 Read in the test-specific parameters via the reagent barcode.
-If in exceptional cases the barcode cannot be read, enter the 15-digit sequence of numbers (except for the cobas e 602 analyzer).
+If in exceptional cases the barcode cannot be read, enter the 15-digit sequence of numbers.